alphagov/govuk-user-research-panel/README.md

 This code is licensed under the [MIT License](LICENSE), and shareable freely.

 It has a depends on SugarCRM, which is commercial software.
+This can be acquired by speaking with Squiz (adam.frank@squiz.net).